-> The documents provided on this website are in portable document format or PDF.
-We make sure our files are created in the most accessible way however, for text-to-speech you may need to download and install additional software.
+The documents provided on this website are in portable document format or PDF.
+For text-to-speech you may need to download and install additional software.

-> We test with the most popular of web browsers and operating systems however, as there are so many we cannot test with all of them.
+We test with the most popular web browsers and operating systems.
+However, as there are so many we cannot test with all of them.

-> Our website has been designed to plain English best practices using writing-for-web techniques.
+Our website has been designed to plain English best practices using writing-for-web techniques.
 We have tried to remove all our jargon, or where we need to have some for legal reasons we at least explain what it means.

-> Every web browser has its own settings and keyboard shortcuts to use.
-We've included the most popular below however, we cannot show all of them.
-For more information you should refer to your web browser help menu.
+Every web browser has its settings and keyboard shortcuts to use.
+We've included the most popular below, however we cannot show all of them.
+For more information, you should refer to your web browser help menu.

-> In every web browser is the ability to resize the text you view on the screen.
+In every web browser is the ability to resize the text you view on the screen.

 You also have the opportunity to set the default font and size used for websites in the browser you use.

 To quickly resize the entire screen, including text size you can press the Ctrl key with either the - or + keys.
 You can also hold the Ctrl key and use the scroll button on your mouse if you have one.

 If you use a Mac, press the Apple Key and the plus key.